smourier/TraceSpy/README.md

 ![etw1.png](doc/etw1.png?raw=true)

-And add the provider Guid (the description is mandatory but not used today):
+And add the provider Guid and an optional description which can be added to traces:

 ![etw2.png](doc/etw2.png?raw=true)

-One last note: for these traces to be read, TraceSpy *must* be started as Administrator (run under full UAC token).
+One last note: for some of ETW  traces to be read, TraceSpy *must* be started as Administrator (run under full UAC token).

-**Version 2.1** version added the following features:
+ETW support also added the following features:

-* ETW description with process name (optional).
 * Quick Colorizers feature.
 * RecordView feature (double click on a trace).
 * Support for ETW trace levels (the 2nd parameter in the WriteMessageEvent call above)